French battlecruiser proposals: Characteristics

 Gille's battlecruiser design called for a displacement of 28247 MT on a hull that was 205 m long between perpendiculars, with a beam of 27 m at the waterline and an average draft of 9.03 m.
 The freeboard forward was 7.15 m, and aft was 4.65 m.
 The hull lines of the ships proved to be highly efficient in tank tests during the design process.
-Due to the extreme weight of the main battery turrets at the bow and stern, the hull had to be strengthened to handle the strain.
+Due to the extreme weight of the gun turrets for the main battery at the bow and stern, the hull had to be strengthened to handle the strain.
 Very strong longitudinal bracing was incorporated, and the inner and outer skins of the hull was thickened to reinforce the bracings.
 The ships' expected metacentric height was 1.03 m, comparable to the British Lion class.
 Each ship would be crewed by 41 officers and 1,258 enlisted men.

 The ships would have been equipped with four sets of steam turbines rated at 80000 shp powered by fifty-two coal-fired Belleville boilers.
 Each propeller shaft was connected to a high-pressure turbine, a medium-pressure geared turbine, and a low-pressure turbine for forward steaming, and a direct drive turbine for steaming in reverse.
 The ships' top speed was to have been 28 knots.
 The ships would have been supplied with 2833 MT of coal and 630 MT of fuel oil for supplementary oil firing.
 At maximum speed, the ships could have cruised for 1660 nmi; at 20.3 kn, the range increased to 4240 nmi, an at a more economical 15 kn, the range grew to 6300 nmi.